Amith Chakalakkal: Early life and education

 Chakalakkal was born on 13 August 1985.
-He studied in Rajagiri High School, Kalamassery, Kochi (class of 2002).
+He studied in Rajagiri High School, Kalamassery, Kochi.
 He has a bachelor's degree in mechanical engineering.
-He paved his way into modeling through the TV reality show "Mammootty The Best Actor Award", in Asianet.
+He paved his way into modeling through the TV reality show Mammootty, The Best Actor Award, in Asianet.

 Career

 Chakalakkal was first featured in an album, Atma, in the song "Mounam Melle" along with Pushpa Mathew.
 He broke into films after his stint on the reality show Mammootty, the best actor award.

 He first appeared in ABCD as a junior artist.
 His first character role in Jean Paul Lal's directorial debut, Honey Bee.
 He played the role of Nizam Rowther in the 2014 Indian Malayalam-language period thriller film, Iyobinte Pusthakam.
 The following year, he acted in Lal Bahadur Shastri and Sapthamashree Thaskaraha.
 He was well received and appreciated for his portrayal of Prince Chakkalakkal in the movie C/O Saira Banu.
 He made his first lead role in the movie Melle.
 In 2018, he performed a key role in Jayasurya-starrer Pretham 2.
 In 2019, he starred in the lead role in the thriller movie Vaarikkuzhiyile Kolapaathakam, with his portrayal of a young hotheaded priest earning him praise.